hack4impact-upenn/asap-f22/README.md

 # Boilerplate

-This is a simple boilerplate designed to serve as robust template for quickly starting development on a [Typescript](https://www.typescriptlang.org) based [MERN](https://www.mongodb.com/mern-stack) web application.
+This is a web app built for Abuse and Sexual Assault Prevention, a student organization at Penn, as a resource tree for all sexual violence resources at Penn.
+This is a [Typescript](https://www.typescriptlang.org) based [MERN](https://www.mongodb.com/mern-stack) web application.

 ## Features